Tide: History of tidal theory

-In 1609 Johannes Kepler also correctly suggested that the gravitation of the Moon caused the tides, (Note: "Orbis virtutis tractoriæ, quæ est in Luna, porrigitur utque ad Terras, & prolectat aquas sub Zonam Torridam, ...
+In 1609, Johannes Kepler also correctly suggested that the gravitation of the Moon caused the tides, (Note: "Orbis virtutis tractoriæ, quæ est in Luna, porrigitur utque ad Terras, & prolectat aquas sub Zonam Torridam, ...
 Celeriter vero Luna verticem transvolante, cum aquæ tam celeriter sequi non possint, fluxus quidem fit Oceani sub Torrida in Occidentem, ... " (The sphere of the lifting power, which is [centered] in the moon, is extended as far as to the earth and attracts the waters under the torrid zone, ...
 However the moon flies swiftly across the zenith; because the waters cannot follow so quickly, the tide of the ocean under the torrid [zone] is indeed made to the west, ...") which he based upon ancient observations and correlations.

-Galileo Galilei in his 1632 Dialogue Concerning the Two Chief World Systems, whose working title was Dialogue on the Tides, gave an explanation of the tides.
-The resulting theory, however, was incorrect as he attributed the tides to the sloshing of water caused by the Earth's movement around the Sun.
-He hoped to provide mechanical proof of the Earth's movement.
-The value of his tidal theory is disputed.
-Galileo rejected Kepler's explanation of the tides.
+Galileo Galilei in his 1632 Dialogue Concerning the Two Chief World Systems, whose working title was Dialogue on the Tides, made his tidal theory a key element of his physical defense of Copernican heliocentrism, proposing that the tides result from the combined motions of the Earth's rotation and revolution.
+He explicitly rejected Kepler’s suggestion that the Moon influences the seas, dismissing such lunar attraction as an appeal to occult qualities rather than a mechanically intelligible cause.

 Isaac Newton (1642–1727) was the first person to explain tides as the product of the gravitational attraction of astronomical masses.
 His explanation of the tides (and many other phenomena) was published in the Principia (1687) and used his theory of universal gravitation to explain the lunar and solar attractions as the origin of the tide-generating forces.
 (Note: See for example, in the 'Principia' (Book 1) (1729 translation), Corollaries 19 and 20 to Proposition 66, on pages 251–254, referring back to page 234 et seq.; and in Book 3 Propositions 24, 36 and 37, starting on page 255.)

 Newton and others before Pierre-Simon Laplace worked the problem from the perspective of a static system (equilibrium theory), that provided an approximation that described the tides that would occur in a non-inertial ocean evenly covering the whole Earth.
 The tide-generating force (or its corresponding potential) is still relevant to tidal theory, but as an intermediate quantity (forcing function) rather than as a final result; theory must also consider the Earth's accumulated dynamic tidal response to the applied forces, which response is influenced by ocean depth, the Earth's rotation, and other factors.